About

 Stephan Keukeleire

-Professor Stephan KEUKELEIRE is Jean Monnet Professor in European Foreign Policy at the University of Leuven (KU Leuven) and the ‘Leuven International and European Studies’ Institute (LINES).
-He is the co-director of the interdisciplinary Master of European Studies: Transnational and Global Perspectives (MAES) and Master in European Policies and Public Administration (MEPP) at the KU Leuven.
-He is a senior member of the Leuven Center for Global Governance Studies (LCGGS) and of the interdisciplinary research programme ‘Connectivity, Contestation and Cooperation in Global Governance’ (CONNECTIVITY).
-In the past he gained experience with the practice of EU foreign policy when working at the cabinet of the Belgian Minister of Foreign Affairs and at the European Parliament.
+Professor Stephan KEUKELEIRE is Jean Monnet Professor in European Foreign Policy at the University of Leuven (KU Leuven) and coordinator of the ‘Leuven Institute for International and European Studies’ (LINES).
+He teaches several courses on European foreign policy and Europe’s position within the world in various Master's programmes at KU Leuven.
+In the past, he was also a visiting professor at the College of Europe and gained experience in the practice of EU foreign policy while working in the cabinet of a Belgian Foreign Minister and at the European Parliament.

 Postdoctoral Researcher